NTT1906/ReallyCheat/README.md

 <img src="https://github.com/hachkingtohach1/ReallyCheat/blob/main/ReallyCheat.png" alt="ReallyCheat" height="350" width="900" />

-- This is AntiCheat for Pocketmine-PMMP4
+- This is AntiCheat version FREE for Pocketmine-PMMP4
 - If I detect an error, you can submit a Issues on this project, I will still develop this project in the near future.

 # Feature